 - Water the plant from the bottom.
 Soil gnat larvae live in the top inch of the soil.
 Watering from the bottom will make it easier to maintain dryer top soil without risking the overall health of the plant.

 - Put a yellow sticky trap near the plant to capture the adult gnats.
 Note that this will only be effective to control the adult population, it will not take care of the problem at the source (the larvae).

-- Pour or spray insecticidal soap or neem oil mixture into the top of the soil to kill the larvae.
+- Pour or spray mild soapy water or neem oil mixture into the top of the soil to kill the larvae.
 This should be effective after a few treatments.
-You can also use a mixture of dish soap and water rather than an insecticidal soap.
+Neem oil works great to kill houseplant pests, and has a residual effect.
+You can buy neem oil here.

 - Remove the top inch of soil and replace it with new, dry soil.
 This will remove the eggs and larvae.
 The larvae could still hatch and mature in the soil after you remove it, so make sure you remove the soil from your home immediately.